TheTrustedComputer/Make-Seven/README.md

 Hash table of 1073741789 entries
 ```

 The number of hash table entries may vary depending on the amount of physical memory installed.
-In this example, the program was run on a system with 32 gigabytes of memory.
-The number of hash table entries may vary depending on the amount of physical memory installed.
 In this diagram, the program was run on a system with 32 gigabytes of memory.
 It can be changed with a command-line switch ```-t <SIZE>``` , where \<SIZE> is the hash size in gigabytes.

 ## How to Use
 To be determined.